What is the color of honey? Does honey color determine its taste?

 It’s also possible to find honey from the same plant but from different states or countries.
 This difference would also affect the taste.
-The same way the minerals in the soil and the climate affect the flavor of the fruit, the same thing happens to honey.
+In the same way, the minerals in the soil and the climate affect the flavor of the fruit and the same thing happens to honey.

 So, the link between honey color and flavor is not static and heavily relies on your preference.
 But it’s a safe bet that if your taste buds are easily overwhelmed, lighter-colored honey would be the better choice.